 · Spicy garlic cream cheese

-· Moroccan fruit salad (served with yogurt)
+· Moroccan fruit salad (served with yogurt and almonds)

 · Lox plate (3 halves, cream cheese, cucumbers, curried red onions, capers)